tsnellgrove/dark_castle/castle_doc.md

 *** Preamble ***

-- What exactly are Text Adventures / Interactive Fiction:
+- What Exactly is a Text Adventure / Interactive Fiction Game:

 	- Wikipedia: "Interactive fiction, often abbreviated IF, is software simulating environments in which players use text commands to control characters and influence the environment."